話說回來,反正我又沒要教科幻,當成自修工具也好。

 p.
 801

 In Cultivating Humanity, her thoughtful book defending liberal education, Martha Nussbaum adopts the classical notion of education as preparation to become a “citizen of the world”.
 She sees two elements as essential to gaining this more inclusive vision of one’s self.
 First is the development of “capacity for sympathetic imagination that will enable us to comprehend the motives and choices of people different from ourselves”; later she suggests that literature can and should “foster an informed and compassionate vision of the different.”
-Second, she argues that to come to an understanding of our own culture we must develop the capacity to become “exiles from our own ways of life, seeing them from the vantage point of the outside.”
+Second, she argues that to come to an understanding of our own culture we must develop the capacity to become “exiles from our own ways of life, seeing them from the vantage point of the outside.”p.
+802

 Science fiction can help educators who agree with these goals to reach them.
 Encounters with aliens and alien cultures permeate the history of SF.
 The encounter with the alien can serve as a powerful metaphor for our engagement with differing cultures. ……